Howell Heflin

-Howell Thomas Heflin (June 19, 1921 – March 29, 2005) was an American lawyer and politician who represented Alabama in the United States Senate from 1979 to 1997.
+Howell Thomas Heflin (June 19, 1921 – March 29, 2005) was an American lawyer and politician.
+A member of the Democratic Party, he represented Alabama in the United States Senate from 1979 to 1997.

 Early life

 Heflin was born on June 19, 1921, in Poulan, Georgia.
+His father Marvin Heflin was a Methodist minister, and his mother, Louise Strudwick Heflin, a former teacher.
 He attended public school in Alabama, graduating from Colbert County High School in Leighton.
 He earned his Bachelor of Arts degree in 1942 from Birmingham-Southern College in Birmingham, where he became a member of Lambda Chi Alpha fraternity.
 There was a tradition of politics in his family: He was a nephew of James Thomas Heflin, a prominent white supremacist politician and U.S. Senator, and great-nephew of Robert Stell Heflin, a U.S. Representative.

 During World War II, from 1942 to 1946, Heflin served as an officer in the United States Marine Corps.
 He was awarded the Silver Star for valor in combat and received two Purple Heart medals, having seen action on Bougainville and Guam.

 After World War II, Heflin attended the University of Alabama School of Law, from which he graduated in 1948.
 For nearly two decades, he served as a law professor, while concurrently practicing law in Tuscumbia, Alabama.